 The identification of carers early on in their caring role is key to reducing the risk of carer breakdown and crisis situations at a later stage.
 In order to improve our identification of carers, Thurrock appointed Cariads, a collaboration of three local voluntary sector organisations. each with their own area of expertise and a strong track record of supporting carers in the local community, to identify and provide support, information and advice to carers.
 Cariads have been tasked with helping to build resilient and self-supporting carer communities as well as promoting and encouraging peer support and volunteering among carers.
-Thurrock is already benefitting from their broad knowledge base, extensive understanding of local need and their ability to work holistically and responsively with our carers.
+Thurrock is already benefitting from their broad knowledge base, extensive understanding of local need and their ability to work holistically and responsively with our carers, enabling us to identify carers in the community at an early stage.